 Development of higher education in ChinaAlongside institutional reform, the government encouraged the founding and extension of higher educational institutions and considerably increased public spending on education.
 Between 1998 and 2003 alone, government spending on education was raised by one percentage point of total government expenditure per year.
 In addition to these general efforts, the Chinese government initiated special funding programs, which aimed at providing financial support to selected institutes on a competitive basis, thereby encouraging reform and innovation.
 Most widely recognized was the so-called “Project 211”, initiated in 1995, which promoted the overall development of 116 selected universities, and “Project 985” initiated in 1998, which strived at creating a number of first-class universities, initially involving nine, later 39 institutions.

 All these measures had a large effect on educational development.
 Today, a growing number of Chinese universities feature on international listings of leading universities, and two of them, Tsinghua University and Beijing University, are among the highest international rankings.
 In 2015, China announced a new funding program, the “Double First Class Development Plan”, which aims at developing both a small group of elite universities and a larger number of highly specialized research faculties to a world-class level by the middle of the 21st century.

 As the total number of students and the overall economic affluence of the middle class in China increases, the number of Chinese students studying abroad also grows.
 For many Western countries, Chinese students represent the biggest share of international students and are a considerable factor for tuition income.
+This development was only interrupted by the outbreak of the coronavirus pandemic, which led to a significant drop of outgoing students in 2020.
 The United States were, for a long time, the preferred destination for Chinese students, but in recent years, alongside growing tensions between both countries, an increasing number of students shifted to the United Kingdom instead.